-Recomm nendation #7: Transportation Strategy 1.
-Develop a Co Transportation ounty-level and locally-integrated, comprehensive n Master Plan to: Review th and poten providers; e future feasibility of local and regional transit services tial partnership models and working with health service Identify gr sources in lanes, mu rowth-related transportation improvements and funding ncluding opportunities for active transportation (e.g. bicycle lti-use trails and pedestrian pathways); Establish a potential le streets tha cyclists, tr and mode a "complete streets" policy and guidelines, and identify ocations to improve existing and develop new public at provide safe and comfortable access for pedestrians, ransit users and the mobility-impaired, for all ages, abilities as of travel, appropriate to the specific location; Review po Mount For otential future truck traffic by-pass options for Arthur and rest (e.g. Wells Street in Arthur, Sideroad 3 in Mount Forest); Develop a areas to s a parking plan for the Arthur and Mount Forest downtown support future intensification of these areas; Consider to programs the current and future role and opportunity for ride-sharing and other transportation services (e.g. rural uber).
-2. Continue to pl pedestrian an convenient ac the County A lan for and implement on-road and trails-related of cycling infrastructure to support well-connected, safe, ctive transportation choices, including implementation of TP , and to maximize safe access to schools.
-3. Continue to w public or priva and other high ork with local, inter-municipal and regional providers of ately-operated transit services to support seniors' mobility h needs groups.
+Recomm endation #7: Transportation Strategy Develop a County-level and locally-integrated, comprehensive Transportation Master Plan to: • Review the future feasibility of local and regional transit services and potential partnership models and working with health service providers; • Identify growth-related transportation improvements and funding sources including opportunities for active transportation (e.g. bicycle lanes, multi-use trails and pedestrian pathways); • Establish a "complete streets" policy and guidelines, and identify potential locations to improve existing and develop new public streets that provide safe and comfortable access for pedestrians, cyclists, transit users and the mobility-impaired, for all ages, abilities and modes of travel, appropriate to the specific location; • Review potential future truck traffic by-pass options for Arthur and Mount Forest (e.g. Wells Street in Arthur, Sideroad 3 in Mount Forest); • Develop a parking plan for the Arthur and Mount Forest downtown areas to support future intensification of these areas; • Consider the current and future role and opportunity for ride-sharing programs and other transportation services (e.g. rural uber).
+F Continue to plan for and implement on-road and trails-related pedestrian and cycling infrastructure to support well-connected, safe, convenient active transportation choices, including implementation of the County ATP , and to maximize safe access to schools. ł Continue to work with local, inter-municipal and regional providers of public or privately-operated transit services to support seniors' mobility and other high needs groups.